Leonard-Rule/readwise-notion-sync/README.md

 ---

 ## 🎉 Credits
 Created to make syncing Readwise highlights to Notion seamless and automatic!

 If you find this useful, give it a ⭐️ on GitHub!
 [Buy me a coffee](https://buymeacoffee.com/leorule)

+Created to make syncing Readwise highlights to Notion seamless and automatic!

+If you find this useful, give it a ⭐️ on GitHub!